bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 Bootstrap 5 has dropped form-specific layout classes for the grid system.
-See the [Bootstrap 5 Changelog](https://getbootstrap.com/docs/5.3/migration/#forms), so we no longer explicitly implemnt and `inline` property on the `BForm` component.
+See the [Bootstrap 5 Changelog](https://getbootstrap.com/docs/5.3/migration/#forms), so we no longer explicitly implemnt and `inline` property on the `BForm` component nor is there a `BFormRow` component.
 Inline forms are still supported through use of bootstrap classes.
 See the [inline form](/docs/components/form#inline-form) documentation for more info.

 ### BForm Components